The Basics of Retainage

 Retainage is the withholding of a portion of the funds that are due to a contractor or subcontractor until the construction project is finished.
 It is meant to serve as a financial incentive and an assurance that the contractor will complete the project in a satisfactory manner.

 Retainage has been a standard practice in construction projects in the U.S. for a full century.
-Nowadays, it is a requirement for practically all construction loans.
-On public construction projects, retainage is prescribed by state laws with fixed percentages and release conditions, while on private projects it is regulated by the terms of the contract.
+These days, it's a requirement for practically all construction loans.
+On public construction projects, retainage is required by state laws with fixed percentages and release conditions, while on private projects it is regulated by the terms of the contract.

 In the realm of construction loans, retainage is a bit of a controversial term.
 It is often painted as a burden placed on the owners and contractors by the lending institution, even though it primarily serves to provide added assurance that the construction project will be completed.
-But, before we get ahead of ourselves, let’s first define what we’re talking about.
+Let's define retainage and why it's an important part of real estate development.

 How Does Retainage Work?

-Most commonly, the retainage percentage is taken out of every progress payment in the construction process.
-Taken out of individual installments, retainage does not represent a great burden on the ongoing construction costs, but over time it builds up to provide a strong incentive for contractors to complete their work.
+Retainage is typically withheld from every progress payment in the construction process.
+It's taken out of individual installments to lessen the burden on overall construction costs, but over time, it adds up to provide a strong incentive for contractors to complete their work.

 The percentage of retainage withheld is sometimes fixed and sometimes a matter of agreement, but is most commonly set between 5% and 10% of the total approved funds.
-(10% is the standard on public projects.)
-They can also be scalably defined by the contract with varying percentages withheld for different construction stages.
+They can also be defined by the contract with varying percentages withheld for different construction stages.

-Retainage is released and the funds are paid out to contractors and subcontractors once the construction project is completed – usually after the final release of lien has been signed, along with any relevant completion certificates.
+Retainage is released and the funds are paid out to contractors and subcontractors once the construction project is completed.
+This usually happens after the final release of a lien has been signed, along with any relevant completion certificates.

 Why is Retainage Important?